Click here for how to apply

 KNOWLEDGE, SKILLS & ABILITIES

-Proficiency with an integrated administrative system, current software programs, and multi-line phone systems.
+Proficiency with an integrated administrative system and current computer software programs.

 Ability to work independently with minimum supervision.